Lukylix/chrolog_iohook/readme.md

 **Note:**

-- This library is only compatible with Linux operating systems.
-- Root privileges are required to use this library.
+- Root privileges are required to use this library under linux.

 ## Usage